 The Elk Public House

-Walking into this pub, you will notice the diversity of its patrons, defining the nature of the term public house: an 85-year-old couple seated near a 21-year-old who’s sitting across from a group of businessmen.
-Consistently good food and atmosphere along with friendly service and menu items offered at a reasonable price, these things appeal to everybody, no matter what their age or financial status.
-The establishment offers a comfortable and inviting welcome-to-my-house environment, which is laid back, not pretentious.
+Consistently good food and atmosphere along with friendly service and menu items offered at a reasonable price; these things appeal to everybody, no matter what their age or financial status.
+The Elk Public House offers a comfortable and inviting welcome-to-my-house environment, which is laid back, not pretentious.

 What keeps people coming back for more you ask?
-The traditional reuben, thanks to the Food Network’s Diners, Drive-Ins and Dives show, which featured the Elk back in 2010.
-Two more customer and staff favorites are the Sante Fe chicken sandwich and Mediterranean grilled lamb sandwich.
-The legendary roasted corn pasta is a must-have accompaniment.
-People from all over Spokane have been coming to the Elk to enjoy their delicious pub fare.
+In addition to the traditional Reuben, thanks to the Food Network's Diners, Drive-Ins and Dives show, which featured the Elk back in 2010, the Sante Fe chicken sandwich, Mediterranean grilled lamb sandwich and legendary roasted corn pasta are favorites.
+And at The Elk you’ll find a staff that truly cares about their guests.

 The Elk Public House